2018 White Jeans Review & Comparison

 I’ve been teasing this post for quite a while, so I hope it’s worth the build up.
-White jeans are such a great summer staple, but they are also every woman’s nemesis.
-Finding a pair that fits well, doesn’t stretch out as you wear them, and isn’t see-through is no small feat.
-Even though I already have my favorites, I thought it might be interesting to try on a bunch of different pairs at different price points and report back.
+White jeans are such a great summer staple, but they also seem to be every woman’s nemesis.
+Finding a pair that fits well, doesn’t stretch out as you wear them, and isn’t see-through is no small feat, so I’m taking one for the team and trying on a bunch of different styles of white jeans at a variety of price points, and these are my findings!

 One question I get a lot is, how do I find white jeans that don’t wrinkle in the back of the thighs?
 I have determined that there is no such thing.
 I just try not to think about it.
 Ha!